 7So Sha’ul said to his servants: “Find me a woman, an ov master, so that I can go to her and seek what I need to know.”

-8Sha’ul disguised himself and wore other clothes.
+8Sha’ul disguised himself by wearing other clothes.
 He went, with two men, and came to the woman at night.
 He said: “Please divine for me with the ov and raise for me one whom I shall tell you.”

 9The woman said to him: “Well you know what Sha’ul did, how he cut off the ovot and the wizards from the land.
-So why are you knocking my life to get me killed?”
+So why are you wrecking my life, to get me killed?”

 10Sha’ul swore to her: “By Yahh’s life, you won’t be charged with a crime in this matter.”